celine-alameda/HOI_toolbox/README.md

 The "input_type" argument can either be mat or tsv.

 The "input" directs to the path of the timeseries input.

+The "probability_distribution_input" directs to the path of the file whose data will be used to compute the probability distributions, needed for the local O computation.
+It is only needed for local o computation.

 Use the "metric" argument to choose which metric to compute, either "Oinfo" or "dOinfo".